-- Monitor safeguarding awareness at FSM. - Liaise with the designated governor for safeguarding at least annually and require the governing body to conduct an annual review. - Meet any other expectations set out for DSLs in KCSiE 2020
+- Monitor safeguarding awareness at FSM. - Liaise with the designated Director with responsibility for safeguarding at least annually and require the Board of Directors to conduct an annual review. - Meet any other expectations set out for DSLs in KCSiE 2021

 POLICE, NSPCC, SCHOOL MATRON